SamMangus/SamMangus.github.io/docs/index.md

 ### My Contribution

-* I was responsible for the motion detection which will be one of the three sensory inputs our light will detect to activate.
-The motion detection system will gather environmental data from the ultrasonic sensor and determine if the light should be in an on/off state and then communicate that to our control board.
+* I was responsible for the night detection which will be one of the two sensory inputs our light will detect to activate.
+The night detection system will gather environmental data from the photo resistor and determine if the light should be in an on/off state and then communicate that to our control board.

 To review the details listed of the material used to construct the subsection, you can review it in the ["BOM"](https://embedded-systems-design.github.io/EGR304DataSheetTemplate/03-BOM/BOM/) section of the datasheet.